microsoft/MPPC23-Power-Apps/lab2/README.md

      `(Text(ThisItem.Price, "$#,##0", "en-US"))` which is now updated in the formula bar for the Price gallery control.

-29. Now let’s do the same for the Size control in the subtitle of the gallery.
+1. Now let’s do the same for the Size control in the subtitle of the gallery.
 Make sure the gallery is in edit mode.
 And select the subtitle containing the Size.
-Then select the **arrow** next to the lightbulb icon which appears above it.
-Next, select **Text formatting**.
+Then click the lightbulb icon which appears above it.

-30. Enter this output in the Desired format text box:
+1. Enter this output in the Desired format text box:

     `Size: 1,800 sq ft`